xebialabs/blueprints/docker/application/README.md

-# Blueprint Name
+# Docker Single Container Application

 ## Introduction

-Use this blueprint to define a package that deploys a single Docker container
+Use this blueprint to define a package that deploys a single Docker container.

 ## Before you get started